Transforming a Web App Idea into an Advanced Technical Specification

 What happened next

-Our developers validated and estimated the whole project according to the technical specification.
+Our developers validated and estimated the whole project according to the app development requirements document.
 For the next step, project estimation, our developers needed to start the project setup.

 A project setup is the initial development stage that involves: